 Most patients with anosmia have normal perception of salty, sweet, sour, and bitter substances but lack flavor discrimination, which largely depends on olfaction.
 Therefore, they often complain of losing the sense of taste (ageusia) and of not enjoying food.

-Etiology of Anosmia
+Pathophysiology of Anosmia

 Major causes of anosmia include

-Drugs can contribute to anosmia in susceptible patients.
+Medications can contribute to anosmia in susceptible patients.
 Other causes include prior head and neck radiation, recent nasal or sinus surgery, nasal and brain tumors, and toxins.
 The role of tobacco is uncertain.

 Pearls & Pitfalls